murielsan/bcn_open_data_analysis/README.md

 We've used [Streamlit](https://streamlit.io/) for this purpose.
 I've created a multi-page web app with queries to the API.
 The pages are detailed [below](#Streamlit-APP).

+For the *air quality* part, I've used a [Mapbox](https://www.mapbox.com/) inside a [PyDeck](https://pydeck.gl/) container to show the position of each station and [Seaborn](https://seaborn.pydata.org/) to create the line charts.
+I've also needed [Sendgrid](https://devcenter.heroku.com/articles/sendgrid) Add-on for the email part (currently not working, waiting for sendgrid approval).

+For the *bicing* part, I've used the [GeoPy](https://geopy.readthedocs.io/en/stable/) library in order to locate (geocode) the input address.
+As it needs an external service, I've used [Nominatim](https://nominatim.org/) with [OpenStreetMap](https://www.openstreetmap.org/) data.

 Streamlit app has also been uploaded to Heroku, but this time as a connection to a GitHub repo.
 As it's not a repo but a folder inside a repo, I had to add a [buildpack](https://github.com/timanovsky/subdir-heroku-buildpack) which allowed me to specify the folder I wanted to use.

 In order to make streamlit work I also had to create a [Procfile](./streamlit/Procfile) file so that Heroku knows how to run this kind of app.
 I also had to create [runtime.txt](./streamlit/runtime.txt) as I'm using Python 3.10.2 and at the time of creation (March'22) the default runtime was Python 3.9.7.
 The file [requirements.txt](./streamlit/requirements.txt) specifies the libraries needed for building the application.